alevy/simple.cx/pages/tutorial.md

   ...
 ```

-will match GET requests which have exactly one uncomsumed directory in the path
+will match GET requests which have exactly one unconsumed directory in the path
 and use its contents for the "post_id" query parameters.
 The route is
-equivilant to (and in fact implemented as):
+equivalent to (and in fact implemented as):

 ```haskell
 routeMethod GET $ routePattern "/:post_id" $ routeTop